SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Memorial University of Newfoundland, Canada Dr. H. Bliss Murphy Cancer Centre PC-PEP Site PI/Lead

-Dr. Thoms is a Radiation Oncologist and Clinician Scientist at the Dr. H. Bliss Murphy Cancer Center and Associate Professor within the Discipline of Oncology at Memorial University in St. John’s, N. He completed a Bachelor Science degree in Physics at St. Francis Xavier University, Master of Science degree in Physics at the University of Waterloo, his MD at Memorial University and resident training in Radiation Oncology at the University of Alberta.
+Dr. John Thoms is a Radiation Oncologist and Physician Director Clinical Trials at the Dr. H. Bliss Murphy Cancer Center and Associate Professor within the Discipline of Oncology at Memorial University in St. John’s, N. He completed a Bachelor Science degree in Physics at St. Francis Xavier University, Master of Science degree in Physics at the University of Waterloo, his MD at Memorial University and resident training in Radiation Oncology at the University of Alberta.
 He completed a Research Fellowship at the University of Toronto, Princess Margaret Hospital.
 Dr. Thoms was awarded the Campbell Family Prostate Cancer Research Clinical Fellowship.
 His primary research interests pertain to novel biomarkers of radiotherapy response, proteomic technologies and novel clinical trials.

 Dr. Howard Evans, MD, FRCPC